 After the storm ends, ensure the system is safe before starting up your heating and air conditioning system.
 To get started, confirm there are no signs of damage and remove any debris surrounding the system.
 Try to check and make sure there is no apparent harm to any of the refrigerant or electrical lines running from your AC.
 Call 678-235-9699 for an AC inspection if it looks like there may have been any damage or flooding to the air conditioning.
 Once you’ve had the system inspected by a professional to ensure safe function, turn the heating and air conditioning system back on as soon as possible to help dry the home and limit mold from getting into the system or ductwork.

-If your system has had any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Peachtree Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your HVAC system in working order all seasons long.
+If your system has had any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Peachtree Service Experts Heating & Air Conditioning and learn about our membership options to help keep your HVAC system in working order all seasons long.